arno-di-loreto/apihandyman.io/_posts/2016-08-02-writing-openapi-swagger-specification-tutorial-part-8-splitting-specification-file.md

   - Documentation
   - API First
 series: Writing OpenAPI (Swagger) Specification Tutorial
-series_title: Part 8 - Splitting specification file
+series_title: Splitting specification file
+series_number: 8
 codefiles: writing-openapi-swagger-specification-tutorial
 ---
 With [previous posts]((http://apihandyman.io/category/openapi-swagger-specification/)) we have learned to produce an [OpenAPI specification](https://openapis.org/) containing all OpenAPI specification subtleties.
 Some specification files may become quite large or may contain elements which could be reused in other APIs.
 Splitting a specification file will help to keep it maintainable by creating smaller files and also help to ensure consistency throughout APIs by sharing common elements.<!--more-->